parisba/SAConEU19/SAConBerlin2019_presentation.md

 # So what did we find?

-^ It's very preliminary, but it's been showing some interesting directions.
+^ ^ PARIS: It's very preliminary, but it's been showing some interesting directions.

 ---